1965 Saint John's Johnnies football team

 On defense, the team opened the season with four consecutive shutouts and held seven of eleven opponents scoreless.
 In all 11 games, the defense gave up only 27 points, an average of 2.5 points per game.
 They gave up an average of only 112.1 yards of total offense per game.
 On offense, the Johnnies averaged 233 rushing yards per game, led by halfback Jim Shiely's 823 rushing yards.

-Coach Gagliardi was named NAIA Coach of the Year, and junior defensive back Pat Whalin was named to the first team on the Little All-America team.
+Gagliardi was named NAIA Coach of the Year, and junior defensive back Pat Whalin was named to the first team on the Little All-America team.
 Eight Saint John's player were named to the 1965 All-MIAC team.